addzey/addzey.dev/content/posts/rhel-lvm-move.md

     * Logical Volume = 'root'
     * Logical Volume = 'swap'

-I'm happy to leave the boot paritions as they are but I want to move the LVM VG 'rhel' to a new disk!
+I'm happy to leave the boot partitions as they are but I want to move the LVM VG 'rhel' to a new disk!

 **SOURCE** disk is /dev/sdb[3]
 **DESTINATION** disk is /dev/sda